-Removable media devices, such as flash drives or ZIP drives, connected to Sun Ray USB ports can be mapped to the Windows environment, where they appear as local mounted drives.
+Filesystems from removable media devices, such as flash drives or ZIP drives, connected to Sun Ray USB ports can be mapped to the Windows environment, where they appear as locally mounted drives.
 In fact, any file can be mounted and mapped from the Sun Ray environment to the Windows environment.